 At The Myopia Management Centre at Dr. Hopkins & Associates Optometry, we will assess your child’s eyes and vision and discuss the best myopia management strategy that will be most effective in controlling your child’s myopia progression.

-To schedule your child’s myopia consultation, contact The Myopia Management Centre at Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake today!
+To schedule your child’s myopia consultation, contact The Myopia Management Centre at Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake or St. Catharines today!

 Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, Ontario and surrounding communities.